You can join Efrei for an exchange program if you are registered in a degree program at a partner university.

 Please find the details here.

-Efrei Paris is continuously adapting to the evolving international pandemic and will respect the directions put in place by the French government.
+Efrei is continuously adapting to the evolving international pandemic and will respect the directions put in place by the French government.

 Information may vary depending on which country you are coming from, please look up your home country’s travel advice for the country specific information for France.